sig-rpc/sig-rpc.github.io/_profilers/cpp/gprof.md

 authors: Robert Chisholm

 name: gprof
-language: [C/C++]
+language: [C/C++, Fortran]
 style: [Function-Level]
 website: https://ftp.gnu.org/old-gnu/Manuals/gprof-2.9.1/html_mono/gprof.html
 ---

-`gprof` is the GNU profiler, suitable for function-level profiling code compiled with C, C++ & Fortran compiled with the GNU compilers.
-If already compiling your code with GCC/G++, it's relatively easy to setup and use.
+`gprof` is the GNU profiler, suitable for function-level profiling code compiled with C, C++ & Fortran compiled with the GNU, PGI, Intel & other compilers.
+If already compiling your code with a supported compiler, it's relatively easy to setup and use.
 As a command-line profiler output is provided in a plaintext format, this can be challenging to interpret for more nuanced and subtle bottlenecks.

 <!--more-->

 ## QuickStart

-**1.** In order to profile with `gprof`, you should pass the flag `-pg` to a Release (optimised) build at compile time.
+**1.** In order to profile with `gprof`, you should pass the flag `-pg` to a Release (optimised) build at compile time. *If using an Intel compiler `-pg` has been deprecated, and `-p` should be used instead.*

 e.g.